Abstract

 The Evolution of Tokenisation for Social Impact

-Tokenisation, underpinned by blockchain technology, offers a new model for mobilising capital, enabling transparent governance, and embedding accountability mechanisms into the structure of digital assets.
+Tokenisation, underpinned by Distributed Ledger Technology, offers a new model for mobilising capital, enabling transparent governance, and embedding accountability mechanisms into the structure of digital assets for soical impact.

 Unlike speculative cryptocurrencies, social impact tokens represent verifiable outcomes such as improved educational access, environmental restoration, or community development and are engineered with ethical, participatory, and impact-aligned parameters.

-Sector 4 operates at the intersection of emerging blockchain innovation and the growing “fourth sector” a hybrid domain where public, purpose and market efficiency intersect.
+Sector 4 operates at the forefront of emerging blockchain innovation and the growing Fourth sector.
+A hybrid domain where public, purpose and private markets intersect.
 By deploying smart contracts, Sector 4 automates funding disbursement based on the attainment of measurable impact milestones.

-In doing so, Sector 4 is building a global, trustless marketplace for impact capital redistributing economic agency and enabling scalable, data-driven solutions to the United Nations Sustainable Development Goals.
+In doing so, Sector 4 is building a global, trustless tokenisation engine for redistributing impact capital and enabling scalable, data-driven solutions to the United Nation Sustainable Development Goals.

 Last updated